dschnare/binderjs/Reference.md

 If the value is an `Array` or `List` then the `equals` and `changed` operators must be item operators that accept two arguments as opposed to only one for typical property operators.
 See the `list.getItemOperators` method for more details on item operators.
 See the `property.equals` and `property.changed` methods for more details on property operators.

-If the value is `Observable` then the property will subscribe to the value for changes and relay any notifications.
+If the value is `Observable` then the property will subscribe to the value for changes and relay any notifications and any parameters.

 Properties work best when the value is not a `function`.